 - The form also includes the judging criteria for the specialist categories – use these as guidelines, not just for how to run that particular category of your business, but also as a BIG CLUE as to what the judges are looking for.

 We can’t stress enough the importance of good photographs.
 The early rounds are judged anonymously – using only the pictures you’ve sent in, in conjunction with your written entry.

-For the main regional categories, you need to submit: external photos of the forecourt; fuel pumps; external photos of the shop front; till point; and general interior shots of the store.
+For the main regional categories you need to submit: external photos of the forecourt; fuel pumps; external photos of the shop front; till point; and general interior shots of the store.
 Staff and customer photos also help create an impact, especially in certain specialist categories.

 Once the first round of judging has been completed, a shortlist is drawn up and judges take to the road to visit the top-scoring sites.
-If the site is every bit as good as suggested in the entry, it goes on to the final round, otherwise, judges will move onto the entry with the next highest score.
+If the site is every bit as good as suggested in the entry, it goes on to the final round, otherwise judges will move on to the entry with the next highest score.
 So don’t let standards slip once the photos have been taken.
-Best of luck!